JustDenali/denali-gym/README.md

 # denali-gym
-Simple gym script for ps-buffs
+Simple QB-Core gym script for PS-Buffs

 A simple gym script for ps-buffs and ps-hud.
 Use the config to place items into the gym.